OpenEvalProject/evals/manuscripts/elife-85006/v2/manuscript.md

 Because of our primary interest in psychopathology, below we further discuss the ICs that have both interesting neuroimaging aspects and are also associated with psychopathology.
 First, we focus on the multimodal component associated with ASD, before turning to several components associated with symptom dimensions.

-## Multimodal component associated with ASD
+### Multimodal component associated with ASD

 The analysis revealed a multimodal component associated with ASD (IC32).
 The relative contributions from the different modalities to this component were 10.1% for voxel-based morphometry (VBM), 8.8% fractional anisotropy (FA), 6.1% mean diffusivity (MD), 17.5% default mode network (DMN) (rest), 11.1% DMN (stress), 17.9% DMN (stress-aftermath), 6.3% frontoparietal network (FPN) (rest), 5.4% FPN (stress), 7.8% FPN (stress-aftermath), 3.8% executive control network (ECN) (rest), 1.6% ECN (stress), and 3.6% ECN (stress-aftermath) (Figure 4A).
 Besides the relatively large contributions to this component from the DMN modalities themselves, various other modalities also showed the involvement of regions of the DMN, highlighting its centrality within this component.
 The DMN modalities during the different functional scans (i.e. resting-state, stress, and stress-aftermath scan) showed similar spatial configurations, meaning that these different functional scans identified the same connectivity pattern.
 The DMN modalities revealed loadings in multiple brain regions that are part of (or commonly associated with) the DMN (i.e. the angular gyrus, precuneus, supramarginal gyrus).
 Thus this reflects connectivity of the DMN network template that was applied into dual regression with DMN (associated) regions (i.e. within DMN connectivity).
 Furthermore, the VBM, FA, FPN, and ECN spatial maps all showed loadings on brain regions that are part of the DMN (VBM: angular gyrus, precuneus, posterior cingulate cortex, medial prefrontal cortex; FA: angular gyrus; both FPN and ECN: angular and supramarginal gyrus, precuneus, medial prefrontal cortex).
 Additionally, the VBM and MD feature showed the involvement of the precentral gyrus and thalamus respectively (Figure 4B).
 The correlational analysis showed that this component was positively correlated with a classification of ASD (rs = 0.19, p=0.044), indicating that ASD is associated with higher subject loadings on this component.
 Hereafter, this component will be called the multimodal ASD component.

 ![Figure 4.](https://cdn.elifesciences.org/articles/85006/elife-85006-fig4-v2.jpg)

 **Figure 4.:** (A) Modality contributions to IC32.
 The color bar is a graphical representation of the relative contribution of the 12 feature modalities to IC32.
 The numbers below state the exact percentages of the different modality contributions.
 (B) The subject loadings on IC32 have a significant correlation with a psychiatric classification of autism (yes/no).
 This component is a multimodal component, with contributions from all 12 features.
 From top to bottom, we visualize voxel-based morphometry (VBM), fractional anisotropy (FA), mean diffusivity (MD), and the spatial maps for the following networks: the default mode network (DMN), executive control network (ECN), and frontoparietal network (FPN).
 Since the three functional networks of interest showed similar spatial configurations during the different functional scans (i.e. resting-state, stress, and stress-aftermath scan), we only display the spatial maps from one functional scan here (i.e. the stress-aftermath scan).
 Note: in this figure, the right side of the brain is displayed on the right side of the image.
-R: right.Figure 4—source data 1.
+R: right.

 While this multimodal ASD component was associated with a classification of ASD, it was not correlated with any of the subscales of the Autism spectrum Quotient-50 (AQ-50).
 To further explore these results, we performed post hoc correlations between IC32 and the AQ-50 subscales for the patients with a classification of ASD and the participants without ASD separately (uncorrected for multiple comparisons).
 The only significant correlation was found within the ASD group for the ‘social skill’-subscale (rs = –0.237, puncorrected = 0.037) (see Appendix 1 for all correlational results).

-## Correlations between components and symptom dimensions
+### Correlations between components and symptom dimensions

 All 10 correlations between symptom dimensions and ICs were with ICs that were driven by functional scans.
 Moreover, 9 out of 10 correlations were with components that have an important contribution from the ECN.
 We start by discussing four components (IC7, IC8, IC13, and IC30) that are driven by the ECN during different functional scans and show interesting similarities in their connectivity profiles, before turning to a component driven by the DMN during the stress scan.

-## Components reflecting connectivity between the ECN and FPN
+#### Components reflecting connectivity between the ECN and FPN

 Linked ICA resulted in four components that reflect connectivity of the ECN with itself and with the FPN (IC7, IC8, IC13, and IC30).
 Three of these components are unimodal components that are each driven by the ECN modality during a distinct functional scan (IC7 by the ECN during the stress-aftermath scan [99.5% of contribution] [Figure 5], IC8 by the ECN during the stress scan [99.8%], and IC13 by the ECN during the resting-state scan [99.9%] [Appendix 1—figure 2]).
 All three of these components reflect the connectivity of the ECN with itself and the right FPN.
 While there are important similarities between these components, there are also differences.
 Compared to IC7, IC8 loaded less on the right posterior parietal cortex (FPN) and IC13 loaded less on the frontal poles and thalamus.
 Finally, IC30 is a multimodal component, mainly driven by the ECN during the resting-state scan (42.2%) and stress-aftermath scan (38.3%) (Appendix 1—figure 2).
 This component loaded on the ECN and left FPN (contralateral FPN compared to components described above).
 Interestingly, the spatial maps during both these functional scans are largely the same, suggesting that the same variance is picked up in both these functional scans.

 ![Figure 5.](https://cdn.elifesciences.org/articles/85006/elife-85006-fig5-v2.jpg)

 **Figure 5.:** (A) Independent component 7 (IC7) is driven by the executive control network (ECN) during the stress-aftermath scan (99.5%).
 This component reflects the connectivity of the ECN with itself and with the right frontoparietal network (FPN) and has significant (partial) Spearman correlations with several symptoms and other measures of interest.
 For this component, we used the 10th and 90th percentiles for thresholding, for display purposes, since the underlying distribution was not z-distributed.
 (B) Independent component 15 (IC15) is mainly driven by the default mode network (DMN) during the stress scan (88.4%).
 IC15 negatively correlates with the fear of losing control/losing one’s mind under stress (mental incapacitation concerns subscale).
 In this figure, the right side of the brain is displayed on the right side of the image.ASI: Anxiety Sensitivity Index;BRIEF-A: Behavior Rating Inventory Executive Function – Adult; HRV: heart rate variability; IDS: Inventory of Depressive Symptomatology Self Report; R: right; SF: Short Form-20; WHODAS: WHO-Disability Assessment Schedule 2.0.
-Cave: in general, a higher score on a questionnaire reflects more severe symptoms/problems, except for the SF subscales ‘experienced health’ and ‘physical functioning,’ for which this is reversed.Figure 5—source data 1.
+Cave: in general, a higher score on a questionnaire reflects more severe symptoms/problems, except for the SF subscales ‘experienced health’ and ‘physical functioning,’ for which this is reversed.

 All four of these ECN components are negatively correlated with cognitive symptoms, indicating that a lower subject loading on these components is associated with more severe symptoms (see Appendix 1 for additional information on the symptom dimensions mentioned below).
 All four of these components are negatively correlated with self-monitoring (IC7: rs = –0.21, p=0.021; IC8: rs = –0.22, p=0.008; IC13: rs = –0.20, p=0.038; IC30: rs = –0.22, p=0.012).
 Additionally, IC13 also negatively correlated with working memory (rs = –0.22, p=0.012) and IC30 with inhibition (rs = –0.19, p=0.044).